Another Green World: Music and lyrics

-To create the lyrics, Eno would later play the backing tracks singing nonsense syllables to himself, which he would then form them into actual words and phrases.
-This lyric-writing method was used for all his vocal-based recordings of the 1970s.
-The tracks that do feature lyrics are in the same free-associative style as Eno's previous albums, with a "gently whimsical and addled" sense of humour.
+To create the lyrics, Eno would sing nonsense syllables to himself over the backing tracks, which he would then form into actual words and phrases.
+This method was used for all his vocal-based recordings of the 1970s.
+The tracks that do feature lyrics are in the same free-associative style as his previous albums, with a "gently whimsical and addled" sense of humour.